Get a free, no obligation personal loan quote with rates as low as 9.99%

 Personal Information

-• Your current and any previous addresses you lived at
+• Current and any previous addresses you lived at

 Credit History And Account Information

-Your credit report will generally contain details of your credit accounts, such as credit history, dates an account was open or closed and payments to creditors.
-This includes your credit cards, retail or store cards, lines of credit, personal loans, and in some cases your cell phone or internet accounts.
+Your credit report will generally contain details of your credit accounts, such as credit cards, retail or store cards, lines of credit, personal loans, and in some cases your cell phone or internet accounts.
+Information on each account may include details about the dates the accounts were opened or closed, and payments to creditors.

 Negative Banking Information

-Your credit report may also contain your late payments, closed accounts with delinquencies, bad cheques, non-sufficient funds, collection accounts, charge-offs, and bankruptcies, and positive closed accounts with no delinquencies or late payments.
-All these occurrences can stay on your credit report for up to 7 years, though the length can vary by credit bureau and type of negative remark.
+Your credit report may contain negative remarks, such as missed payments, closed accounts with delinquencies, bad cheques, non-sufficient funds (NSFs), collection accounts, charge-offs, and bankruptcies.
+These remarks may remain on your credit report for at least 6 years, though the length can vary by credit bureau and type of negative remark.

 Public Records